MythicDrops/MythicDrops/website/docs/config_yml.md

   ## or an identity tome, this is the chance for a mob to spawn
   ## with a socket extender.
   socket-extender-chance: 0.1
+  ## If a mob does not receive an item with a tier
+  ## a custom item, a socket gem, an unidentified item,
+  ## an identity tome, or a socket extender, this is the chance for a mob to spawn
+  ## with a Face Orb.
+  face-orb-chance: 0.1
 components:
   ## Should creatures be able to spawn with items?
   creature-spawning-enabled: true